Why Prunes and Bone Density Matter: Insights from New Research

 It remains unclear what bioactive compounds in dried plum are responsible for the beneficial effects on bone.
 However, researchers suggest that the polyphenol content in dried plums may play a role.

-Further studies are needed to identify the specific compound(s), as well as to determine if the results from the animal-based study can be replicated among humans.
+Further studies are needed to identify the specific compound(s).
+Further studies are also needed to determine if the results from the animal-based study can be replicated among humans.

-The new study findings build on a growing body of research that shows a link between positive bone health response and California Prunes in post-menopausal women, along with research that shows a similar favorable bone response among those exposed to radiation – such as astronauts in space.
+The new study findings build on a growing body of research that shows a link between positive bone health response and California Prunes in post-menopausal women, which is in addition to research showing a similar favorable bone response among those exposed to radiation – such as astronauts in space.

 Additional nutrition research studies are now underway adding to the investment in scientifically-sound evidence about the health benefits of prunes.
-The research pipeline includes the largest clinical trial ever undertaken by the California Prune industry that is looking at how California Prunes influence the microbiota and inflammation reduction, as well as a first-of-its-kind study that is evaluating the impact of California Prunes on the bone health of men.
+The research pipeline includes the largest clinical trial ever undertaken by the California Prune industry.
+This clinical trial looked at how California Prunes influence the microbiota and inflammation reduction, as well as a first-of-its-kind study that is evaluating the impact of California Prunes on the bone health of men.
 More studies are examining how California Prunes affect the fracture-healing process and the fruit’s impact on the bone health of younger women who are taking oral contraceptives.